projectawakening/builder-examples/smart-assembly-scaffold/readme.md

 This command will:

 - **Fork a Docker instance of Anvil**: This creates a local blockchain environment.
-- **Run a Local Client UI**: Launches a local development server for the UI.
 - **Run a Local Instance of the World Explorer**: Enables you to visually inspect and debug the game state.
 - **Deploy Contracts to the Existing Docker World**: Deploys your contracts to the local environment so you can begin interacting with them immediately.